AmedBrook/DQN-Cooling-Heating-system/README.md

 # Parameters.

-- atmospheric_temperature: The monthly average atmospheric temperature.
+-atmospheric_temperature: The monthly average atmospheric temperature.
-- optimal_temperature: The optimal temperature range of the server, which we'll set as.
+-optimal_temperature: The optimal temperature range of the server, which we'll set as.
-- min_temperature: The minimum temperature, below which the server fails to operate.
+-min_temperature: The minimum temperature, below which the server fails to operate.
-- max_temperature: The maximum temperature, above which the server fails to operate.
+-max_temperature: The maximum temperature, above which the server fails to operate.
-- min_number_users: The minimum number of users in the server.
+-min_number_users: The minimum number of users in the server.
-- max_number_users: The maximum number of users in the server.
+-max_number_users: The maximum number of users in the server.
-- max_update_users: The maximum change of users in the server per minute.
+-max_update_users: The maximum change of users in the server per minute.
-- min_rate_data: The minimum rate of data transmission in the server.
+-min_rate_data: The minimum rate of data transmission in the server.
-- max_rate_data: The maximum rate of data transmission in the server.
+-max_rate_data: The maximum rate of data transmission in the server.
-- max_update_data: The maximum change of the rate of data transmission per minute.
+-max_update_data: The maximum change of the rate of data transmission per minute.
-- out_range: The current temperature is within the range or not
+-out_range: The current temperature is within the range or not

 # Variables.